elixir-bridge/elixir-bridge.github.io/02_Intro_to_Elixir/03-learning-elixir.markdown

 iex> "❤️💛💚💙"
 ```

 We can output values to the console using the `IO.puts/1` command.
-Let's try and output our string to the console.
+Let's try and output our string.
 Type the following:

 ```
 iex> IO.puts("hello world!")